AaronAtayan310/Team-Project-Repository/(All Projects) README.md

 4. Data Analysis
 5. Data Storage & Utilities

-# Contribution guidelines for team members
+# Project contribution guidelines for team members
 1. Ensure you have the latest code
 2. Make your changes in the appropriate module
 4. Write tests for new functionality